nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 			<ul>
 				<li>An acute medication is current for 28 days from issue or the issue date plus the days duration plus 14 days, whichever is the greater</li>
 				<li>Repeat medication courses are subject to a local configuration setting.
 When enabled, repeat courses will automatically expire after a configurable period from the last issue date plus the course duration.
 The period can be set from days to years. </li>
-				<li>Repeat medication issues are included as current whilst the repeat course is current (meaning, has not been stopped/expired)</li>
 			</ul>
 		</td>
 	  </tr>